Guide to Work, Study, Travel and Living Abroad

 Getting to Know the Locals

-And then there are the people that you get to know through exchanging, whether in person or virtually.
-I have personally experience more than ten home exchanges, half of these internationally, and have met some interesting people in this way, from painters and art curators to film producers and wine merchants.
+And then there are the people you get to know through exchanging, whether in person or virtually.
+I have personally experienced more than ten home exchanges, half of these internationally, and have met some interesting people in this way, from painters and art curators to film producers and wine merchants.

 Memorable Exchanges